Cray-HPE/docs-csm/operations/power_management/Power_On_Compute_Cabinets.md

    ```

    A value of `False` in the `SUSPEND` column indicates that the cronjob is no longer suspended.
 A
-   value of `1` in the `Active` column indicates that a Kubernetes job is currently running for the
+   value of `1` in the `ACTIVE` column indicates that a Kubernetes job is currently running for the
    cronjob.

 1. (`ncn-m001#`) Use the System Admin Toolkit \(`sat`\) to power on liquid-cooled cabinets, chassis, and slots.